 Some of the exceptions for the Passive Location Ranging measurement session are:

 - The RSTA sends the Passive Location Ranging Sounding Sub-variant Ranging Trigger Frame instead of the Sounding Sub-variant Ranging Trigger frame.
 Upon receiving of the Passive Location Ranging Sounding Sub-variant Ranging Trigger Frame, the ISTA responds with an HE Ranging NDP instead of an HE TB Ranging NDP.
 See 11.22.6.4.10.2 (Passive Location Ranging Measurement Sounding) for further details.

+- In Passive Location Ranging, the ISTA sends its LMR feeback to the RSTA in an ISTA Passive Location Measurement Report frame.
+See subclause 9.6.7.49 (ISTA Passive Location Measurement Report frame format) for its format.

 - The RSTA broadcasts two RSTA Broadcast Passive Location Measurement Report frames containing measurement data and related information.
-See 11.22.6.4.10.3 (TB Passive Location Ranging Measurement Reporting) for further details.
+See 11.22.6.4.9.4 (Passive Location Ranging Measurement Reporting) for further details.

 The Passive Location Ranging exchanges occur in an availability window used for passive location.

+For Passive Location Ranging, either the ISTA or the RSTA may request phase shift feedback, though either way, once negiated the protocol is the same no matter which side initiated the phase shift feedback request, as described in subclause 11.22.6.4.9 (Measurement Exchange in Passive Location Ranging mode) with subclauses. (#1515)

 TGaz Editor: Change the text in subclause 11.22.6.4.9.3 (“Passive Location Ranging Measurement Sounding”) as follows: